 Silas Farley is a member of New York City Ballet’s corps de ballet.
-He started ballet, jazz, and tap training with Sal and Barbara Messina in Charlotte, North Carolina, when he was 7 years old.
-At the age of 9, he was accepted into the boys’ scholarship class of North Carolina Dance Theatre School of Dance, where his teachers were NYCB alumni Patricia McBride, Kathryn Moriarty, and Mark Diamond.
+He began his training at the age of 7 with Sal and Barbara Messina at King David Christian Conservatory in Charlotte, North Carolina.
+At the age of 9, he was accepted on scholarship into Charlotte Ballet Academy (formerly North Carolina Dance Theatre School of Dance), where his teachers were NYCB alumni Patricia McBride, Kathryn Moriarty, and Mark Diamond.
 At the age of 14, Mr. Farley attended the summer course at the School of American Ballet (SAB), the official school of NYCB, and was then invited to enroll as a full-time student.
 In August 2012, Mr. Farley became an apprentice with NYCB and joined the Company as a member of the corps de ballet in August 2013.

 Portrait © Paul Kolnik